Survival (Doctor Who): Plot

-The Seventh Doctor brings Ace back home to Perivale in west London.
-Ace becomes worried when most of her old friends seem to have disappeared, but the Doctor is more preoccupied with the black cat he sees skulking about.
-The cat appears to be selecting people and transporting them to another dimension.
-Ace finds herself being hunted down by a creature on horseback, which seems to be half-human, half-cheetah, and which hunts in tandem with the black cat.
-Later the Doctor and a keep-fit instructor called Paterson are chosen and teleported to another world, where the Doctor is greeted by his nemesis the Master.
+The Seventh Doctor brings Ace back home to Perivale in West London.
+Ace becomes worried when most of her friends seem to have disappeared, but the Doctor is preoccupied with a black cat called a Kitling he sees skulking about.
+The Kitling appears to be selecting people and transporting them to parts unknown.
+Ace finds herself being hunted down by a creature on horseback, which seems to be half-human, half-cheetah, which hunts with the Kitling.
+The Doctor and a fitness instructor called Paterson are transported to another world, where the Doctor is confronted by the Master.

-The Master explains the complex situation: they are on a sentient planet, which has the power to transform its inhabitants into animals.
-The formerly human inhabitants, which have since evolved into Cheetah People, originally bred the black cats as pets.
-The Master himself shows signs of transformation and needs the Doctor's help to escape from the planet.
+The Master explains the situation: they are on a sentient planet, which has the power to transform the inhabitants into Cheetah People.
+The originally human inhabitants, which have since evolved into Cheetah People, used the kitlings as pets.
+The Master shows signs of transformation and needs the Doctor's help to escape from the planet.

-Ace finds her friends, Shreela and Midge, who are hiding in some woods with a young man called Derek.
-A Cheetah pack attacks and during the fight Midge kills one Cheetah while Ace injures another, called Karra.
-She begins to form an attachment to Karra and nurses her, tending her injuries, which worries the Doctor greatly.
-Ace's eyes change and she begins to transform into a Cheetah herself.
+Ace finds her friends Shreela and Midge hiding in the woods with a young man called Derek.
+A hunting pack attacks, and during the fight Midge kills one of the Cheetah People while Ace injures another, called Karra.
+She begins to form an attachment to Karra and treats her injuries, which causes the Doctor concern.
+Ace's eyes change and she begins to transform into a Cheetah.

 Midge submits to the power of the planet and begins to transform.
-The Master seizes on this and uses Midge to teleport them both back to Earth and away from the dying world.
-Ace helps The Doctor get back to Perivale, also enabling Paterson, Derek and Shreela to flee the strange planet.
+The Master uses Midge to transport both of them back to Earth.
+Ace helps the Doctor get back to Perivale, enabling Paterson, Derek and Shreela to flee the planet.
 The Doctor and Ace return to Perivale, where they find Midge and the Master have killed Paterson for sport.
-Midge too is killed in the Master's machinations.
-Karra's arrival brings comfort to Ace, whose transformation is continuing, but the Master kills Karra too.
+Midge is killed in the Master's machinations.
+Karra's arrival brings comfort to Ace, whose transformation is continuing, but the Master kills Karra.

-The Master transports the Doctor with him back to the Cheetah Planet for a final conflict but the Doctor resists the pull of the planet, turning away from violence, and is transported away from the dying world.
-However, the Master looks doomed on the planet as it begins to break up.
-The Doctor has gone back to the TARDIS and Earth, where he finds Ace, whose metamorphosis has reversed.
+The Master transports the Doctor with him back to the Cheetah Planet for a final conflict, but the Doctor resists the pull of the planet, turning away from violence, and is transported away from the dying world.
+However, the Master is trapped on the planet as it begins to break up.
+The Doctor has gone back to the TARDIS and Earth, where he retrieves Ace.